tyrionhuu/python-project-template/README.md

 # Project Template

 This is a repository for Python project templates, with Poetry as the package management tool.
+It uses black and isort to reformat the code.
+And flake8 is used to detect potential faults and format inconsistencies.

 ## Prerequisites